 Freezing is the solution.
 If you just stick a bunch of raw sugar snap peas into the freezer, however, you'll end up with is a slightly slimy, partially discolored (brownish) vegetable.
 Not very appealing!
 But if you take just a few minutes to blanch before freezing, you'll end up with a treat that is ready to munch on right after they are thawed; or they can be deliciously incorporated into stir-fries and other savory dishes straight from the freezer, as it is not necessary to thaw frozen sugar snap peas before cooking them.

-Blanching the sugar snap pea pods destroys enzymes whose job it is to decompose organic matter once it is plucked from the parent plant.
+Blanching is the process of cooking the vegetable briefly in boiling water and then plunging it into an ice water bath (to stop the cooking).
+It is an important step when freezing sugar snap peas since blanching the sugar snap pea pods destroys enzymes whose job it is to decompose organic matter once the pods are plucked from the parent plant.
 Although the cold temperatures inside the freezer cancel out harmful bacteria, they do not destroy those enzymes.
 The blanching step takes care of that.

 There are a few steps to follow when freezing sugar snap peas, but it is worth it.